 For $23/month, the Business plan will allow you to create a fully integrable e-commerce site.
 Even better, if you upgrade to one of the two top plans, you will not be charged the 3% transaction fee.

 Summary: Squarespace is a website builder with robust e-commerce capabilities, focusing on clean design and user-friendly interfaces.
 With a range of built-in templates, inventory management tools, and marketing features, Squarespace is an excellent choice for small businesses and creatives looking to establish an online presence.

 Another user-friendly drag-and-drop website builder Wix, holds the promise of easy website building for the user who knows nothing about web design.
 It will even generate a webpage layout for you just by answering a few questions.
 However, more than that, it allows you to grow your business without having to give up Etsy entirely.

 - Fully integrates with Etsy

-- Basic plan includes free domain for 1 year
+- The basic plan includes a free domain for one year

 - Once you choose a template, you cannot change it without changing your website’s content